 sample the Dakota Bar's well-crafted creations."

-has seen it change over the years
+has seen it change over the years and observes that

-the niche that The Dakota Bar wants to fill on West
+that The Dakota Bar wants to fill on West 72nd

-an extensive wine list, it's not just a “wine bar”
+Though it boasts an extensive wine list, it's not

-and the menu will soon expand to include wine-based
+fresh ingredients, and the menu will soon expand to

 The world of wine is always changing: there are